 LL.M. students who do not hold a J.D. from a U.S. law school are required to enroll in Legal Writing and Research for LL.M.
 Students (2 credits, except as described below) during their first semester of study in the LL.M. program.
 Students who are admitted to the New York bar may seek a waiver from this requirement.

 Once the course lists are posted you will see that there are multiple sections of Legal Writing and Research for LL.M.
 Students offered at different times.
-Each student should register for the section that meets at the time that best suits his or her schedule (or the ESL section, as described below).
+Each student should register for the section that meets at the time that best suits his or her schedule.

 (Note: This course meets the requirements of Section 520.6(b)(3)(vi)(b) of the New York Court Rules for Admission of Attorneys and Counselors at Law)

 4. "CONTENT OUTLINE" COURSES

 Foreign-trained LL.M. students are required to complete 6 credits of what we refer to as "Content Outline" courses.
 These are courses in subjects tested on the New York State bar examination, where a principal focus of the courses includes material contained in the Content Outline for the New York State bar examination.